emmaunel/Fluffy/documentation/Parser.md

 - `source_ast (dict)`
     - This will return the full source code ast

-This method tries to idntify a patter of tokens that make up a pasre tree for example a variable would be recognixed if the parse method stumbled across a datatype toke (`['DATATYPE', 'str']`),
+This method tries to identify a patter of tokens that make up a parse tree for example a variable would be recognised if the parse method stumbled across a datatype toke (`['DATATYPE', 'str']`), it would know it is a variable deceleration and calls the `variable_deceleration_parising()` passing in the token stream from where the data type was found with the rest of the tokens and will also pass in false because this parsing isn't called from a body statement parser.
+This is how it look in code:

+    if token_type == "DATATYPE":
+        self.variable_deceleration_parsing(token_stream[self.token_index:
+        len(token_stream)], False)

+This is then repeated for all the tokens in the source code to find patterns and create AST's from them.
+Once all this is done, the method checked for an error messages like this:

+    if self.error_messages != []:
+        self.send_error_message(self.error_messages)

+This checks if the error message array is empty and if so no errors occurred during parsing but if there is then error messages will all be displayed in hierarchy order from first to last.

+Finally, the method then returns the `source_ast` so that it can then be used by the ObjectGenerator `objgen.py` to make the Objects for the different AST's and transpile them into python.

+ ---